Time for rich nations to act on loose policy - Mexico's Carstens

 The central bank's annual inflation target is 3 percent.

-(Additional reporting by Michael O'Boyle and Jean Luis Arce; Writing by Alexandra Alper and Simon Gardner; Editing by Phil Berlowitz)
+(Additional reporting by Michael O'Boyle and Jean Luis Arce; Writing by Alexandra Alper and Simon Gardner; Editing by Phil Berlowitz and Lisa Shumaker)